krasimir/blog-posts/2017/Stent/post.md

-# Combine Redux with a state machine
+# Replacing Redux with a state machine

 This article is about [Stent](https://github.com/krasimir/stent) - a [Redux](http://redux.js.org/)-liked library that creates and manages state machines for you.
-At the end of the material we will see that both libraries has a lot in common.
-In fact Stent is designed to look like Redux.
-It is just using state machines under the hood.
-And if you wonder what is a state machine and why it makes UI development easier check out ["You are managing state?
+The title is not really correct because Stent implements some of the Redux's core ideas and in fact looks a lot like Redux.
+At the end of the material we will see that both libraries have a lot in common.
+Stent is just using state machines under the hood and eliminates some of the boilerplate that comes with Redux.

+If you wonder what is a state machine and why it makes UI development easier check out ["You are managing state?
 Think twice."](http://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent) article.

 *The source code of the examples in this post is available [here](https://github.com/krasimir/blog-posts/tree/master/2017/Stent/code).*